 What’s funny about Venice is that the buildings are so dilapidated and old, but people absolutely love them – I think that it’s probably the case even more so now that everything is becoming so modern and flashy.
 I love the history, and I don’t necessarily mean historical facts – I love historical architecture.
 The buildings are charming, they hold authenticity, they belonged to what I like to believe were amazing eras.
 I’m drawn to places that hold a lot of history, and look like they do.
 That’s why I love Durham and Lincoln, and why my favourite place in the UK is York.

 But anyway, I’m going off on a tangent.
 What else did I do?
 Well, I didn’t go on a gondola… I know, did I even go to Venice?!
 I ticked St Mark’s Basilica off the list, and it was well worth it – although I did not stand in the massive queue, I bought a skip-the-line entry online (naturally, there was a line for the skip-the-line), but it only took about 10 minutes.
 It was magnificent.
 I don’t really use that word but that’s the only word that describes it properly… it’s just breathtaking.
 Although remember to wear something that covers your shoulders and legs, otherwise you have to buy ugly orangey-brown sheets to cover yourself up with.

-The dream would be to just up and leave to Italy, freelance over there and learn Italian.
+p and leave to Italy, freelance over there and learn Italian.
 Basically, Venice absolutely stole my heart, and I’d go back there in an instant.